Coronavirus and Cancer

 In unstable times, we all need the gift of peace now more than ever.

 By Chris Lawrence

 Perhaps you or someone you love is fighting cancer, and the coronavirus (COVID-19) just adds insult to injury.
 Life was already challenging enough; this illness just increases the fear and uncertainty.

 Even as America and much of the world has cautiously returned to normal—or a least a new normal—the fear and uncertainty of the coronavirus remains.
 Will there be a second wave of the virus?
 Or will the cases continue to decrease?
 How can people with cancer live life as normally as possible, while still being careful?

 One of your biggest concerns is that a compromised immune system increases the risk of getting coronavirus.
 The common result of undergoing treatment, especially chemotherapy, is that it reduces red blood cells, white blood cells and platelets, which diminishes the capacity to fight infection.
 This reduced capacity can remain for months after treatment is finished.

 The coronavirus also raises the fear about the capacity of our medical system.
-It has the potential to tax our healthcare resources, perhaps leaving you wondering if the care you or your loved one needs will be available.
+If a second wave does come, one even bigger than the first, then it could possibly tax our healthcare resources, perhaps leaving you wondering if the care you or your loved one needs will be available.